beyond-all-reason/tachyon/docs/schema/messaging.md

 Sending a message is done with the `messaging/send` request.
 When the sender gets a successful response that means the message has been acked by the server and it'll do its best to send it to the recipient(s).
-The server will then send an event `messaging/received` to the recipient(s).
 If the recipient is not online, the sender gets the error response `not_connected`.
+The server will then send a request `messaging/received` to the recipient(s).

 There is no guarantee that the message has been actually received by the other player, if, for example, the recipient disconnects at the same time the message